maxaquino/edge-demo-setup/README.md

 - A token to connect to Ansible Automation Platform
 - One or more EC2 instances to simulate edge nodes

-Copy the content of the ec2 instance's ssh key created to **files/edge-key.pem** file.
+Copy the content of the ec2 instance's ssh key created to **files/edge-key.pem** file and change the permission to 0600.

 It will be used either to connect to the ec2 instance(s) and to create the edge node(s) credential on AAP.